If you want to be a business owner or retailer in the ecommerce biz, then having an understanding of ecommerce marketing is a must.

 Another option is to skip the commission model and simply pay an influencer to make a sponsored post.
 Whenever possible, select an influencer who shares a similar target audience or has some relevance to your brand.

 Now that you understand the different types of ecommerce marketing, it is time to develop some actual tactics you can use to boost traffic and sales.
-Below are 17 proven methods.
+Below are the top proven methods.